 You may also add a hydrating product to your antioxidants.
+I highly recommend the award-winning HA5 from SkinMedica.
 Feel free to play around with things.
-For instance, if you head to Colorado to ski, know that it may be colder and more arid than your skin is used to, so alter your skin care plan during your trip.
+For instance, if you head to Colorado to ski, know that it may be colder and arider than your skin is used to, so alter your skin care plan during your trip.

-Incidentally, your hands actually take a bigger hit with the cold than anywhere else on your body so keep a good hand moisturizer around and use it often, especially if you wash your hands a lot during the days.
+Incidentally, your hands take a bigger hit with the cold than anywhere else on your body, so keep a good hand moisturizer around and use it often, especially if you wash your hands a lot during the days.
 Don’t forget your gloves either.
-When it’s cold outside, be nice to your hands and protect them from the wind and cold.
+When it’s cold outside, be kind to your hands and protect them from the wind and cold.

 (Here are our patient’s choices for best moisturizers.)